vluz/PythonKivy2AndroidAPK/README.md

 Normallu you'd have a Linux machine to be able to compile
 but one is not needed, instead a Google collab is used.

+The example `main.py` is done from Kivy documentation.
+It's a very basic calculator that is still useful.
+Dark Material theme.

 <hr>

 Rename your app as `main.py`